Learn Design Patterns in Java: Types, Examples, and Applications

 6. Flyweight Design Pattern

-• Flyweight Design Pattern minimizes memory usage by sharing as much data as possible between similar objects.
+• The Flyweight Design Pattern minimizes memory usage by sharing as much data as possible between similar objects.

 • This pattern is useful when dealing with a large number of similar objects, as it reduces the overhead of object creation and memory consumption.